-As one of the big staples for baking and providing food, flour is indispensable.
-But like any other food, if it isn’t stored correctly, it will go bad and become unusable.
-If you’re storing flour in your pantry and using it regularly, you don’t have to worry about it spoiling.
+Flour is indispensable as one of the big staples for baking and providing food.
+But like any other food, it will become unusable if it isn’t stored correctly.
+If you’re storing flour in your pantry and using it regularly, you don’t have to worry about spoiling.

 Storing flour long-term means eliminating, as much as possible, the interaction of the flour with the agents that can ruin it: water, oxygen, and insects.
-Some solutions allow for more extended storage than others, so your chosen method should line up with how long you plan to store it.
+Some solutions allow for more extended storage than others, so your chosen method should align with how long you plan to store it.

 Why Flour Spoils